analysiscenter/cardio/docs/tutorials.rst

 	This notebook shows basic examples of how to use CardIO framework.

 * `CardIO <https://github.com/analysiscenter/cardio/blob/master/tutorials/I.CardIO.ipynb>`_
 	Explains where to get ECG data and how to start using CardIO.
-You will learn how to create a dataset with ECG's, how to generate batches, which actions you can apply to the data and how those actions affect batch and its components.
+You will learn how to create a dataset with ECG's; how to generate batches; which actions you can apply to the data and how those actions affect batch and its components.

 * `Pipelines <https://github.com/analysiscenter/cardio/blob/master/tutorials/II.Pipelines.ipynb>`_
 	Tells you about pipelines, which are also called workflows.
 You will learn how to build pipelines; how to use pipeline variables; how to add custom actions to the pipelines.
 Also, you will learn about pipeline algebra and train an atrial fibrillation detection model with built-in pipeline.